-Easter is just around the corner, and if there’s one bake that defines the season, it’s the humble hot cross bun.
+Easter is approaching this week, and if there’s one bake that defines the season, it’s the humble hot cross bun.
 Every year, thousands of you turn to us for our tried-and-tested recipes, but getting that perfect balance of soft, fluffy dough and fragrant spice can still be a challenge when baking from scratch.

 Ad